 When Microsoft feels the need, they read cloud emails on Outlook.com (aka Hotmail) or other Microsoft 365 hosted email.
 Microsoft has been caught reading private data stored on their cloud servers and it’s all quite legal.

 In 2012 screenshots of the, then unreleased, Windows 8 had been leaked and Microsoft wanted to know where the blogger had got them.
-So Microsoft opened up the bloggers Hotmail account and read his/her messages, hoping to find the name of the Microsoft employee responsible for the leak.
+Microsoft opened up the bloggers (who was NOT a Microsoft employee) Hotmail account and read his/her messages, hoping to find the name of the Microsoft employee responsible for the leak.
 We only know about this because court documents become public knowledge.

 Anyone who has heard Microsoft staff assuring audiences about the company’s commitment to privacy might be surprised, even shocked, at this news.
 But they should not be.
 Microsoft, like any company, will act in its own self-interest.

 “Microsoft reserves the right to review materials posted to the Communication Services and to remove any materials in its sole discretion “

 Having been caught reading customer emails, Microsoft has been quick to assure customers that

 “We believe that Outlook and Hotmail email are and should be private”